-AFTER you have emailed your registration form to the secretary, you can follow the online & call entry rules below.
-Go to the “Rodeo Entries” page to enter.
+AFTER you have emailed your registration form to the secretary, you can go to the “Rodeo Entries” page to enter.
 If you have questions or need help contact the MHSRA secretary

 The wearing of helmets is optional for Bareback and Saddle Bronc riders while competing in their event(s) in Manitoba High School Rodeo.
 Athletic Protective Mouth Piece and Protective Riding Vests are required for Saddle Bronc and Bareback riders.
 Approved helmets, face masks, safety vests and mouth guards will be required for contestants in bull riding (both A & B bulls), Junior Steers Riding, and the Junior Saddle Bronc and Bareback Steer Riding events.
 All helpers, judges, arena workers, contractors, assistants or parents in the arena/chute areas are expected to follow dress code – western attire: long sleeved shirts, cowboy hats, cowboy boots, & trousers.